ratt-ru/ragavi/README.rst

     $ ragavi -t /path/to/your/table -g table_type (K / B/ F/ G/ D)

-Multiple tables can be plotted on the same document simply by adding them in a space separated list to the -t / --table switch.
+Multiple tables can be plotted on the same document simply by adding them in a space separated list to the :code:`-t` / :code:`--table` switch.
-They must however be accompanied by their respective gain table type in the -g switch. e.g
+They must however be accompanied by their respective gain table type in the :code:`-g` switch. e.g

 .. code-block:: bash